vitest-dev/vitest/docs/api/index.md

   Here the `afterAll` ensures that `stopMocking` method is called after all tests run.

 ## Creating Mocks
-When writing tests it's only a matter of time before you need to create fake version of an internal- or external service.
-This is commonly referred to as **mocking**.
 Vitest provides utility functions to help you out with (most of) these cases with it's `vi` helper.
 You can import `vi` from vitest or access globally (if global config is enabled and configured).

-Vitest provides utility functions to help you out with (most of) these cases with it's `vi` helper.

 ### vi.advanceTimersByTime